rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

 ### Have Azure cli installed ###
 Follow the Microsoft instuctions: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

+> **Note**
+> Preferably have a az version below `2.37.0` because of https://github.com/Azure/azure-cli/issues/23027
+> on linux you could use for example a container image, e.g. `podman run -it mcr.microsoft.com/azure-cli:2.36.0`

 ### Login to Azure ###

 Login to Azure as follows: